tlliao/Object-IR/README.md

 ## Code

-The source code will be available in mid-November.
+The source code will be available in mid-December.

 <!-- ### Requirement
 We implement Object-IR with one GPU of RTX3090.
 Refer to [requirements.txt](https://github.com/tlliao/Object-IR/blob/main/requirements.txt) for more details.